|

 too many notes."

-is, of course, a special case.
-He was one of the most innovative young
+of course, was one of the greatest and most innovative young artists who

-artists who ever lived.
-Not every musician can write a symphony when he
+ever lived.
+Not every musician can write a symphony when he is eight years

-is eight years old and, by the same token, not every 20-something filmmaker
+old and, by the same token, not every 20-something filmmaker has the chops

-has the chops to deliver a Citizen Kane as his debut film.
-Chinese
+to deliver a Citizen Kane as his debut film.
+Chinese director Kit

 |